JEleniel/JEleniel/README.md

 - 👋 Hi, I’m @JEleniel
-- 👀 I’m interested in new things, shiny things, new shing things, and learning things
+- 👀 I am a strong suppoorter of accessibility and disability rights.
+I also love new, shing, and different.
-- 🌱 I’m currently learning everything that catches my attention
+- 🌱 I’m currently learning everything that catches my attention.
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking to build something that is cleaner and easier to use than the existing seperate options.
-- 📫 Contact me through GitHub
+- 📫 Contact me at jeleniel@mymemory.link

 <!---
 JEleniel/JEleniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.